AnggaR96s/Reforestation/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.